coffeeprynce/text-editor/README.md

     I had great help from the module 18 mini project which thoroughly explain the structure and get methods I needed to CREATE the framework for this project.
 ``

-I want to demonstrate a text editor that can write code snippets and save texts on the go and I can also use